aviator-co/av/docs/av-stack-restack.1.md

 : Skip the current commit and continue an in-progress rebase.

 `--dry-run`
-: Show the list of branches that will be rebased without actually rebasing.
+: Show the list of branches that will be rebased without actually rebasing them.

 ## SEE ALSO